Guidelines for the Publication of Special issues

 care of the review process so that only final versions are sent to the J.UCS office.
 The final versions of the papers must be submitted in J.UCS style.

-The authors must sign a copyright transfer statement for their paper.
+The authors must sign a publishing agreement for their papers.

 The guest editor provides an introduction to the issue (at least one page long).